susuhahnml/awsome-factory-associator/README.md

 By setting ``{$:"ticketOne"}`` we can refer to such ticket in the creation of the second ticket, to use his passenger and link both tickets to the same passenger.

 Saved models can be used when defining attributes or options.
-A string must be used as value, such string must start with ``$`` followed by the name of the saved instance.
-Afterwards, the instance can be used to obtain an attribute or call a synchronus function defined in your model.
+A string must be used as value, such string must start with ``$`` followed by the name of the saved definition.
+Afterwards, the definition can be used to obtain an attribute or call a synchronus function defined in your model.

-The instances are saved right after they are created.
-Hence, make sure the instance is already created when using it.
+The definitions are saved right after they are created.
+Hence, make sure the definition is already created when using it.

 In order to refer to the main model created we can use ``$root``, this is a reserved name for this model.